ikvk/ecs_pattern/README.rst

     | The component is used as a mixin in entities.

-    | Technically this is python dataclass
+    | Use the ecs_pattern.component decorator to create components.

-    | Use the ecs_pattern.component decorator to create components:
+    | Technically this is python dataclass.

     .. code-block:: python